PortMidi/portmidi/pm_test/README.txt

 Latency in ms: >>0
 enter your choice... >>3
-Type input number: >>6  [pick a working input device] [play some notes, program will Segmentation fault after 5 messages]
+Type input number: >>6  [pick a working input device] [play some notes, program will Segmentation fault after 5 messages (this test may not Segfault in the Release build; if not try testing with a Debug build.)]

 5. ./testio [test output, no latency]
 Latency in ms: >>0